oxlade39/oxlade39.github.com/_posts/2012-04-23-Writing-an-sbt-plugin.md

 ### Summary
 Writing an SBT plugin isn't simple but have you ever tried to write a Maven plugin? and remember writing jelly script for Maven 1?
 If you work out the basics of [scoping](https://github.com/harrah/xsbt/wiki/Getting-Started-Scopes), [settings](https://github.com/harrah/xsbt/wiki/Getting-Started-More-About-Settings) and existing build settings you'll be fine.

-I decided to write this after writing [a plugin to create binary distributions](https://github.com/oxlade39/ostrich-dist-plugin) for another project I'm working on.
+I decided to write this post after writing [a plugin to create binary distributions](https://github.com/oxlade39/ostrich-dist-plugin) for another project I'm working on.
 Have a look through the [source](https://github.com/oxlade39/ostrich-dist-plugin)